In test-optional college admissions, your essays are more powerful than ever.

 - Can you help me write a college essay that will get me into Harvard, Princeton, Duke, etc?

-- When should I start writing my essays?
+- When should I start writing my essays, activities list, and supplements??

 The new power of college essays